OmarAbdelkareem21/AHB---Master/MASTER/README.md

 An AHB master is a key component in the Advanced High-Performance Bus (AHB) system, responsible for initiating read and write operations on the bus.
 It generates addresses, controls data transfers, and manages signals to communicate with memory and other peripherals.
 The master can request control of the bus to perform high-speed transactions, while other components act as slaves, responding to its requests.

 ![Alt text](./AHB/Images/AHBmaster.PNG)
-*Figure 2: AHB Master Architectue*
+*Figure 2: AHB Master Architecture*

 ---